samwaterbury/ingest-iex/README.md

 The `scripts/` directory contains helper scripts for various infrequent operations:

 - `./scripts/clear_raw` will clear all "raw" JSON files in S3.
+- `./scripts/process_files` will find and process any "raw" JSON files without corresponding Parquet files.

 ## Development